AlexIoannides/notes-and-demos/demos/dvc/README.md

 ## Running the Demo

-This demo is contained within a single Jupyter notebook - `data_and_model_versioning.ipynb`.
+This demo is contained within a single Jupyter notebook - `demos/dvc/data_and_model_versioning.ipynb`.
 Make sure you have the necessary Python package requirements installed into a Jupyter kernel for it to run successfully.